Skip to main content

 To run xCommand in server mode, you will need xCommand API Token as XCOMMAND_API_KEY environment variable.
 You can get it from your xCommand.ai/platform once logged in.

-xcommand
+xcommand help

 xcommand server